 We will follow a range of carefully selected routes, which gradually increase in length from around 20 miles on the first day to around 45 miles on the last day.
-All the rides are of course optional but by building up the length of the rides through the week, the groups build up their fitness and you may well be surprised to find how far you can cycle!
+All the rides are of course optional but by increasing the length of the rides through the week, the groups build up their fitness and you may well be surprised to find how far you can cycle!

 There are also options at certain points to extend or shorten the distance.
 For example, on one of the rides you can either stop to explore St Remy, where Van Gogh painted some of his most famous pictures, or challenge yourself by riding up Les Baux de Provence with the reward of excellent views at the top.

 The jewel of Provence is the fortified city of Avignon on the banks of the River Rhône, with its castle, Pope’s Palace, and hillside gardens.
 We stay on a campsite which is within sight of the famous bridge (‘Pont d’Avignon’).

 From this base we can cruise through the outstanding scenic beauty of Provence at the leisurely pace of cycling to a different location each time for our lunchtime stop.

 Orange, for example, is an historic town containing an ancient Roman theatre where world-famous concerts are held.
 Another lunchtime stop is the Pont du Gard, with its famous aqueduct and the option of canoeing on the river.